Special Educational Needs and Disability Provision and the Local Offer

 - Class teachers, supported by the SENCO and head teacher, assess the attainment and progress of all children regularly.
 This enables the school to identify children who may have an additional need or a special educational need which can be characterised by progress which:

 - is significantly slower than that of their peers starting from the same baseline

 - fails to make the expected rate of progress

 - Where additional resources (such as a specific intervention programme) are required, the class teacher will liaise with the Special Educational Needs Coordinator (SENCO), and where appropriate the Headteacher (if support involves allocation of staffing), to develop a personalised programme of support for your child.
 All intervention programmes are evidence based, and are used to narrow the gap between your child’s attainment and the attainment of their peers, and remove any barriers to learning.

 - Appropriate assessment procedures are in place which will inform ambitious and achievable targets for your child.
 These are designed in collaboration with your child, class teacher, and SENCO where appropriate.

-- There are new SEN categories for September 2014.
-For more information, please refer to SEND Offer, Appendix 2.
+- For more information about SEN categories, please refer to SEND Offer, Appendix 2.